Ivailo97/JavaScript-Advanced/README.md

 # JavaScript-Advanced
-All tasks from softuni javascript-advanced course
+All tasks from softuni javascript advanced course